hasanshofan/AdSense-Protect-Plugin/readme.txt

 == Frequently Asked Questions ==

 = How do I report invalid clicks to AdSense? =
-You can use the data from the 'Suspicious IPs' table and the generated CSV file to fill out Google AdSense's [Invalid Clicks Contact Form](https://support.google.com/adsense/contact/invalid_clicks_contact).
+Use the data provided by this plugin to fill out the official [Google AdSense Invalid Clicks Contact Form](https://support.google.com/adsense/contact/invalid_clicks_contact).

-= Is this plugin a replacement for my ad network's security? =

-No. This plugin is a simple tool to help you monitor and identify suspicious activity.
+= Is this plugin a replacement for my ad network's security? = No. This plugin is a simple tool to help you monitor and identify suspicious activity.
 You should always follow your ad network's policies and use their official reporting tools.